StreamFinance-Protocol/klyra-docs/docs/examples/server.md

 ---

 We now have a full express server using the KlyraSDK to connect to klyra.
-See the full example code [here](https://github.com/GonzaDDV/klyra-sdk)
+See the full example code [here](https://github.com/GonzaDDV/klyra-sdk) where we expand on this example and add other endpoints